 There are toilets and water in Diamond Harbour and at the Mount Herbert Shelter.

-From Lyttelton, drive around the bays to Diamond Harbour or take a public bus to Lyttelton and a ferry across the harbour to the wharf - see Black Cat Cruises.
+From Lyttelton, drive around the bays to Diamond Harbour or take a public bus to Lyttelton and a ferry across the harbour to the wharf.

-The track is very exposed to the weather, so trampers must be prepared for cold, heat, fog and wind, and take plenty of water with them.
+The track is a full day trip and very exposed to the weather, so trampers must be prepared for cold, heat, fog and wind, and take plenty of water and some food with them.